DecisionsDev/odm-rpa-invoicing-sample/README.md

 ### Copy sample RPA assets to your Automation Anywhere installation

-Copy the content of the [assets/aa](./assets/aa) directory to the 'My Tasks' directory of your Automation Anywhere client installation.
-The .atmx and .csv files should end up in a directory of the form
+Copy the content of the [assets/aa](./assets/aa) directory to your Automation Anywhere client document directory.
+Typically, the .atmx and .csv files should end up in a directory of the form
+`C:\Users\Administrator\Documents\Automation Anywhere Files\Automation Anywhere\My Tasks\Invoicing`
-`C:\Users\Administrator\Documents\Automation Anywhere Files\Automation Anywhere\My Tasks\Invoicing`.
+ and the metabot in a `C:\Users\Administrator\Documents\Automation Anywhere Files\Automation Anywhere\My MetaBots` directory.

 ### Import the sample Decision Service in Rule Designer